sumeetbhut/Flutter-Firestore/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This article, we will add Cloud Firestore to a Flutter application, perform different read, write operation and use some queries to retrieve data.

 A few resources to get you started if this is your first Flutter project: